-This bird spends the snowy season in Mexico and Central America, and some even find their way to the Caribbean, but in the springtime they return to their temperate breeding grounds.
+This bird spends the snowy season in Mexico and Central America, and some even find their way to the Caribbean, but in the springtime, they return to their temperate breeding grounds.

 In the summer they spend much of their time looking for insects, but if you keep an eye out you will see them at your bird feeder as well.
-In fact, if you take take some simple steps to make your backyard more bird-friendly you should see the them coming around quite often.
+In fact, if you take some simple steps to make your backyard more bird-friendly you should see them coming around quite often.

-In this article you'll find some interesting facts about the Rose-breasted Grosbeak, as well as pictures to help to identify males and females, information on the Rose-breasted Grosbeak migration, and tips for attracting them to your backyard.
+In this article, you'll find some interesting facts about the Rose-breasted Grosbeak, as well as pictures to help to identify males and females, information on the Rose-breasted Grosbeak migration, and tips for attracting them to your backyard.